ethansun168/cse583-project/README.md

 Steps:

-- To get these files, you need to put the original code and code.c.
-Run run_all.sh and loop_id.py in analysis/match/.
+1. Place your original `test.c` and corresponding `code.c` in the desired folder.
-- After obtaining ID.txt, modify analysis/memory_access/unique.py:
+2. Run `run_all.sh` and `loop_id.py` in the `analysis/match/` directory to generate `ID.txt`.

-  - Comment out version 1
+3. Open `analysis/memory_access/unique.py` and:
-  - Uncomment version 2
+   - Comment out Version 1
-- Run get_features.sh
+   - Uncomment Version 2
-- Then run extracted_dynamic.py in analysis/dynamic/
+4. Run `get_features.sh` to generate static and memory features.

 #### 2. Generate .json files